All student-faculty communication should follow this format:

 - Students may be removed from the nursing program for demonstrating unsafe and /or irresponsible behavior.
 This includes, but is not limited to, administering medications without clinical instructor present; failure to follow the instructions of the instructor or any situation where patient safety was compromised

 Uniforms are required for all on-campus labs and clinical experiences

-- RN-BS students may wear white top and black pants when on VNS clinical rotations.
+- RN-BS students may wear a white scrub top and black scrub pants when on VNS clinical rotations.

 - RN-BS students will wear a clean white lab coat in N 203 on-campus labs.